Mozambique, Africa

 Back in 2001 Bright Hope World first visited Kutwanana.
 It was just getting off the ground and there was plenty of vision but little developed strategy.
 We continued to communicate with the leaders and in 2004 we helped by purchasing a number of sewing machines to assist people to learn skills and a trade.

-Then in 2005 we commenced funding a programme for the care of orphans and vulnerable in Machava.
+Then in 2005 we commenced funding a programme for the care of orphans and vulnerable in this poor community.
 As the newly planted church developed they discovered that there were many people in the community who were very poor, very sick and very lost.
 They began a group to go into the community to visit and assist people in their homes.
 They were shocked by what they found, people left dying in their homes uncared for, child / orphan led households with absolutely no resources, many orphans and many children not going to school for a host of reasons.

 caring for the vulnerableThey began a small school in the church building and ran it for a number of years.
 The children who attended were not going to local schools as it was too expensive.
 The teachers were the young people of the church who were studing in the mornings and teaching in the afternoons.
 However, after doing this for a few years, the government introduced free education.
 And, although it's not entirely free, it was felt best to send the children to these schools rather than run their own.
 The funds initially used to fund the children at their own school are now being used to support them at local schools.